gaje85/htmlcssjs/js/lesson-01/00_history.md

 - Has nothing to do with the Java programming language (even if there is the word Java in JavaScript)
 - Started life as primarily UI glue, for performing actions that HTML/CSS could not but is now widely used in web application development.
 If anything a lot of websites wont work with JS!
 (Whether that is good or bad is something to be discussed!)
-- Loosely typed - meaning you dont have know or set the types of variables when you declare them
+- Loosely typed, dynamically typed - once a type has been set for a variable, it can be changed later, typically this is known at run time for JS, when the code is run.
-- Dynamically typed -
+Also, depending on the situation of where the variable is used, the variable may mean different things.

 ## What is ECMA & ECMAScript
 - ECMA stands for European Computer Manufacturers Association